-The implementation of the El-Dabaa NPP will bring to success the multi-year efforts of Egypt to introduce nuclear power in the country.
-The plans for Construction of the El-Dabaa NPP date back to the late 1970s with the start of the site selection process.
+The implementation of El-Dabaa NPP (nuclear Power Plant) Project will bring to success many years of Egyptian effort to introduce nuclear power in Egypt.
+The plans for the construction of El-Dabaa NPP date back to the late 1970s with the start of the site selection process.

-The El-Dabaa NPP Project envisages construction of four units with pressurized water reactors of 1200 MWe power each using the Russian VVER-1200 (AES-2006) design at the El-Dabaa site.
-The design selected for El-Dabaa NPP belongs to the group of Pressurized Water Reactors (PWR), which are the most common reactor type worldwide.
+El-Dabaa NPP Project envisages the construction of four 1200 MWe Pressurized Water Reactor (PWR) units each using the Russian VVER-1200 (AES-2006) design at El-Dabaa site.
+Pressurized Water Reactors (PWR), selected for El-Dabaa NPP, are the most common reactor type worldwide.

-The El-Dabaa Site is located along the Northern West Coast of Egypt on the Mediterranean Sea.
-The Project Owner for the El-Dabaa NPP Project is the Nuclear Power Plants Authority (NPPA) of Egypt and the Main Contractors are ROSATOM subsidiary companies, which will provide Engineering, Procurement and Construction (EPC) services, nuclear fuel supply, operation support and maintenance, and spent nuclear fuel treatment.
+El-Dabaa Site is located along the Northern West Coast of Egypt on the Mediterranean Sea.
+The Project Owner and the Operator for El-Dabaa NPP Project is the Nuclear Power Plants Authority (NPPA) of Egypt and the Main Contractors are entities from the ROSATOM group, which will provide Engineering, Procurement and Construction (EPC) services, nuclear fuel supply, operation support and maintenance, and spent nuclear fuel treatment

 Safety & Reliability of the nuclear reactor design had the top priority in the process of selecting the nuclear technology provider for El-Dabaa NPP.

-The El-Dabaa NPP Project will be implemented in three main stages.
-The ongoing first stage, which started in December 2017, covers a period of approximately two and a half years and is aimed at preparing the NPP construction.
+El-Dabaa NPP Project will be implemented in three main stages.
+The ongoing first stage, which started in December 2017, covers the activities aimed at preparing for the NPP construction and last from 2 years and half to four years .

-The second stage, which starts after obtaining the construction permit, covers the construction process and comprises all works related to construction, installation, training and preparations to commence the operational tests.
+The second stage, which will start after obtaining the construction permit, covers the construction process and comprises all works related to construction, installation, training and preparations to commence the operational tests and this stage last for five years and half.

-The last stage covers the commissioning and testing activities, which take place after obtaining the permit for pre-operational tests and last until preliminary handover of the unit and issuance of the operation license.
+The last stage before the commencement of operations of the NPP covers the commissioning and testing activities, which will take place after obtaining the permit for pre-operational tests and last until preliminary handover of the unit and issuance of the operation license which last for 11 months.

-The progress of the El-Dabaa NPP is linked directly with the Licensing process that is aimed to ensure the plant safety through application of legal instruments.
-This process will result in granting the required licenses and permits for the NPP siting, design, construction, commissioning and operation.
+The progress of El-Dabaa NPP is linked directly with the Licensing process that is aimed to ensure the plant safety through application of legal instruments.
+This process will result in obtaining all required licenses and permits for the NPP siting, construction, commissioning and operation which be issued by ENRRA.

-The Project also will enable the involvement of several dozens of Egyptian companies in the construction process.
-The first unit is expected to have a localization level of at least 20%, while subsequent units are expected to be even more localized.
+The Project will enable the involvement of several dozen Egyptian companies in the construction process.
+The first unit is expected to have a localization level of at least 20%, while subsequent units are expected to be even more localized up to 35% for the fourth unit.

-The El-Dabaa Site comprises an area located along the Northern West Coast of Egypt on the Mediterranean Sea.
-The El-Dabaa Site was originally selected in 1983 as preferred candidate site among several examined potential sites on the various Egyptian coastlines (Mediterranean Sea, Gulf of Suez and Red Sea).
-Since then, the Site has been subject of detailed studies for more than 40 years from various aspects – geological, geophysical, hydrological, seismological, topographical, demographical, meteorological, geotechnical, infrastructural, etc. The investigation proved that El-Dabaa’s characteristics to be the most suitable for developing a NPP.
-This has been confirmed by the various expert missions and workshops conducted in the period 1985 – 2007 by the International Atomic Energy Agency (IAEA), aimed to assist NPPA in reviewing the El-Dabaa Site safety issues.
+El-Dabaa Site comprises an area located along the Northern West Coast of Egypt on the Mediterranean Sea.
+El-Dabaa Site was originally selected in 1980 as preferred candidate site among several examined potential sites on the various Egyptian coastlines (Mediterranean Sea, Gulf of Suez and Red Sea).
+Since then, the site has been the subject of detailed studies for more than 40 years from various aspects – geological, geophysical, hydrological, seismological, topographical, demographical, meteorological, geotechnical, infrastructural, etc. The investigations have proved El-Dabaa’s characteristics to be the most suitable for developing a NPP.
+This has been confirmed by the various expert missions and workshops conducted in the period 1985 – 2019 by the International Atomic Energy Agency (IAEA), which were aimed to assist NPPA in reviewing El-Dabaa site safety issues.

-In early March 2019, the NPPA received from ENRRA the Site Approval Permit (SAP) for the El-Dabaa site, issued as a conclusion of a detailed comprehensive review of the documents with the Application for Site Approval.
-The Site approval issued by the ENNRA is an acknowledgement that the El-Dabaa site is assessed as safe and suitable for placement of an NPP in compliance with the current Egyptian requirements and international regulatory safety standards.
+In early March 2019, the NPPA received from ENRRA the Site Approval Permit (SAP) for El-Dabaa site, issued as a conclusion of a detailed comprehensive review of the documents encompassed in the Application for Site Approval.
+The site approval issued by the ENNRA is an acknowledgement that El-Dabaa site is assessed as safe and suitable for placement of an NPP in compliance with the current Egyptian requirements and international regulatory safety standards.

 Safety of the nuclear power reactor design had the top priority for NPPA in the process of selecting the nuclear technology provider for El-Dabaa NPP.

-The design selected for El-Dabaa NPP belongs to the latest Generation 3 + Nuclear Reactors, which is fully compliant with all post-Fukushima IAEA requirements.
+The design selected for El-Dabaa NPP belongs to the latest Generation 3+ Nuclear Plants, which is fully compliant with all post-Fukushima IAEA requirements.

 The safe and reliable operation of El-Dabaa NPP with minimum impact on the environment under any condition is ensured through the following design features: